RaniCodes/reproducible-bulk-rnaseq-prostate-cancer-hypoxia-pipeline/README.md

 FASTQ QC → HISAT2 alignment → featureCounts → DESeq2, with documented
 installation, decisions, and troubleshooting on an 8‑GB RAM laptop.

-> Status: This repository is under active development.
-The core workflow is
-> implemented; documentation and examples are being expanded.

 ## 1. Project overview
 - Hypoxia is known to reprogram gene expression in prostate cancer cells and can influence tumor growth, metastasis, and treatment response.​